coinbase/coinbase-exchange-ruby/README.md

 **Default Product**

 Coinbase supports trading bitcoin in several currencies.
-If you wish to trade a different currency, you can specify an alterative default currency.
+If you wish to trade a different currency, you can specify an alternative default currency.

 ```ruby
 gbp_client = Coinbase::Exchange::Client.new(api_key, api_secret, api_pass,